hiteshtawar/ops-guide-simple/README.md

 - **Natural Language Interface**: Just describe what you want to do
 - **Pattern-Based Classification**: Fast, explainable keyword matching (no AI/ML)
-- **Runbook-Driven**: All operations follow documented, versioned procedures
+- **Runbook-Driven**: All operations follow documented, versioned procedures in runbooks that are industry best practice for operational tasks, ensuring consistency, safety, and knowledge preservation
 - **Step-by-Step Guidance**: Clear instructions with validation checkpoints
 - **Safety First**: Built-in pre-checks, warnings, and rollback procedures